iHeronGH/The-Lost-Continent/readme.md

 ### Passives

-There are currently 8 passive abilities in Elytras of Fire:
+There are currently 3 passive abilities in The Lost Continent:

 <details>